Qian-01/Scrub-typhus-model/README.md

 - **Maxent/**: Results from Maxent model.

-- **mainresult.markdown/**: Contains the main raster results available for download.
+- **main results.markdown/**: Contains the main raster results available for download.

 #### Due to file size limitations, all covariates raster files are not included in this repository.
 These files can be made available upon request by contacting qian@tropmedres.ac.